halftheory/sh-halftheory-pi/README.md

-optimize | Common optimizations - set easy passwords, apt updates, stop logging, etc. play | Play a video. playlist | Play a collection of videos in an endless loop. renicer | Give top priority to a process.
+optimize | Common optimizations - set easy passwords, apt updates, stop logging, etc. play | Play a video. playlist | Play a collection of videos in an endless loop. renicer | Wrapper for `renice`.
+Give top priority to a process.

 ## Install
 ```